 Sets and Reps: Perform three to four sets of four to five deadlift reps plus a controlled walk to near failure.

 Benefits of the Trap Bar Deadlift to Carry

 - Dumbbells limit your weight, but not so with the trap bar.
 You have a much higher loading potential to further your grip and conditioning gains.

-- Strengthens shoulder stability and helps improve posture.
+- This move strengthens shoulder stability and helps improve posture.

 Benefits of the Hammer Curl

-- Trains the important and often neglected muscle the brachioradialis.
+- This move trains the important and often neglected muscle the brachioradialis.

 - A neutral grip is a strong position that is often easier on your elbows and shoulder.

-- Curl more weight for added strength and muscle.
+- You can curl more weight for added strength and muscle.

 Benefits of the Bottoms-Up Kettlebell Carry